dpaleka/consistency-forecasting/README.md

 Feel free to add more utils in `utils.py`, `llm_utils.py`, or other files, as you need them.

 ### Running code
-The preferred way to test anything is either from `playground.py`, or creating a new file / Jupyter notebook in the `src` directory.
+The preferred way to test functionality is via a test in `tests/`,  or creating a new file / Jupyter notebook in the `src` directory.
 Do not create scripts in subfolders of the `src` directory.
 Do not run files with actual logic (e.g. anything in `static_checks/` ) directly; this runs into Python import / path issues.

 ### Testing Before Submitting PRs
 Before submitting a pull request that deals with the core code in `src/`, please ensure that you run the test suite to check that your changes do not break any existing functionality.
-You can run the tests with the following command from the root directory of the project:
+You can rerun the tests with the following command from the root directory of the project:
 ```
 NO_CACHE=True python -m pytest -s
 ```